jlopker/project-00/README.md

 # project-00
-First WDI project
+This is my first WDI project

-Racing Game
+Title: Racing Game

 The objective of this game is for both players to tap a designated button on the keyboard which propels their player forward.
 The first player to reach the finish line is declared the winner.

 Technologies Used